 Finally, if further personalization is what you're after, here are some great ideas to really make this project your own!

-- Traditionally, mason jars feature clear floral design patterns around the diameter or the jar.
+Traditionally, mason jars feature clear floral design patterns around the circumference of the jar.
 Using permanent (non-water soluble) markers, outline the flowers to create a classic 3-dimensional look.
 To make this idea even more striking, use marker colors that contrast the stain color of the wood.
 A bright red, for instance, can really stand out and be just the pop of color your bathroom needs.